PlaidCloud/website/content/en/docs/tasks/tools/_index.md

 ## kubectl

 <!-- overview -->
-The Kubernetes command-line tool, [kubectl](/docs/reference/kubectl/kubectl/), allows you to run commands against Kubernetes clusters.
+The PlaidCloud command-line tool, [kubectl](/docs/reference/kubectl/kubectl/), allows you to run commands against PlaidCloud clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
 For more information including a complete list of kubectl operations, see the [`kubectl` reference documentation](/docs/reference/kubectl/).